2023 Gettysburg Reenactment: A Thrilling Historical Bucket List Event

-Thousands of Civil War enthusiasts will converge in Gettysburg, Pa., in 2023 to witness a Gettysburg Reenactment as part of the 160th Battle of Gettysburg anniversary.
+Thousands of Civil War enthusiasts will converge in Gettysburg, Pa., in 2023 to witness one of the two Gettysburg Reenactments as part of the 160th Battle of Gettysburg anniversary.

 Make your plans early because you don’t want to miss the opportunity to witness the 160th Battle of Gettysburg anniversary!

-Visiting Gettysburg in May?
+Visiting Gettysburg in May instead of July?
 Check out the Gettysburg Memorial Day events.